Mid Vermont Christian School: Operations

 In 1993 class sizes were typically 15.

 Curriculum

 In 1999 the curriculum followed the standards of the State of Vermont and used state and Christian-oriented texts.

 As of 1993, each week a 45-minute chapel was obligatory per student, and on a daily basis one hour was used to have classes on the Bible.

 Student body

 In 1999 the student body originated from about 30 churches.

 Athletics

 In 2023 the girls' basketball team was assigned to play a team with a player who is a transgender girl.
-The school's team forfeited the match due to “fairness and safety concerns”.
+The school's team forfeited the match due to “fairness of the game and the safety of our players.”
 As a result the Vermont Principals' Association (VPA) forbade the school from competition.